Durbois/django-aws_cicd/README.md

 [AWS CI-CD for your Django app with AWS CodePipeline](https://medium.com/clairvoyantblog/aws-ci-cd-for-your-django-app-with-aws-codepipeline-aafec23f9e55)

 ToDo:
-- Build Dockerfile
+- Build Dockerfile (done)
-- Image to the registry https://aws.amazon.com/blogs/devops/build-a-continuous-delivery-pipeline-for-your-container-images-with-amazon-ecr-as-source/ (Analyze eror on CodeBuild) https://aws.amazon.com/blogs/devops/using-aws-codepipeline-for-deploying-container-images-to-aws-lambda-functions/
+- Image to the registry (done)
-- Create K8s Applications Config Files
+- Create K8s Applications Config Files (Create a cluster with terraform and push files with helm and argocd)
 - Deploy App on K8s